 - Rev. John Mostoller (1986-1990) – In 1986 The Yokefellowship of Pennsylvania and The Yokefellowship Prison Ministry merged to form Yokefellowship Prison Ministry that exists today.
 Rev. Mostoller was also the Executive Director of Yokefellowship of PA from 1968-1986 when merger occurred.)

-Rev. David Bowen – David accepted the position of Executive Director in July 2013.
+Rev. David Bowen – David accepted the position of Executive Director in July 2013 and served through June 2018.
 David has a Masters of Divinity from Nazarene Theological Seminary and served as a pastor for 26 years.
 David served as chaplain in the PA Department of Corrections for 21 years: at SCI-Huntingdon from 1990-1997 as a part time contract chaplain and at SCI Smithfield from 1997-2011 as the Facility Chaplaincy Program Director.
 During those 21 years David supervised Yokefellowship ministries in both prisons.
 Since David retired in 2011, he and his wife Reba have been serving weekly as Yokefellowship volunteers in SCI-Smithfield.
 Additionally, Reba and David have been sharing the love of Christ in many churches, prisons, and jails throughout Pennsylvania.

 Rev. Larry L. Coleman – Larry accepted the position of Executive Director in July 2011 to help YPM transition into a regional organizational structure.
 Larry’s attention to detail and his many years of dedication to YPM’s core disciplines and values assured the time-tested ministry approach would not be lost in the transition.
 Larry resigned, effective June 30, 2013, to devote more time to an aftercare mentoring program, Capital Region Ex-Offenders Support Coalition, he helped to found, in the Harrisburg Area.